-Though it may be tempting to do all the cutting in advance because it feel like you’re making things neat and easy for guests, resist the temptation.
+Though it may be tempting to do all the cutting in advance because it feels like you’re making things neat and easy for guests, resist the temptation.
 “Often people cut cheese board elements too much,” says Belle.
 “Make it more organic.
 Rip the bread.
 Crumble the blue cheese.
 Cut just one slice out of the wheel.
 It makes it more of an experience.”
 So put the gooey Brie next to a pile of crackers, or the super-creamy burrata next to bread you’ve torn by hand.
-Add knobs of jewel-toned grapes, dried apricots, or other pretty, whole fruits and nuts to round out the shapes and colors on your board.
+Add knobs of jewel-toned grapes, dried apricots, or other pretty, whole seasonal fruits and nuts to round out the shapes and colors on your board.

 4. Sweet With Pungent; Nutty With Bright

 Put that pungent Gorgonzola next to a tiny vat of honey and a clutch of walnuts.
 They balance one another out and, as Belle says, ” A raw walnut with blue cheese and honey is one of my all-time favorite bites.”
 Same goes for nutty Gouda and fresh fruit.
 Some flavors just need a foil.

 The best cheese boards have plenty of meat options, pleasing any carnivores who arrived to the party ravenous.
 (Same goes for Marcona almonds and pistachios for vegans!)
 “I like to do three types,” says Belle.
 “Classic and mild (prosciutto di Parma), spicy like Calabrese, and super-fragrant or herbaceous, with fennel or herbs, like finnochiona.